ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ![vpc-transit-routing-red](images/vpc-transit-hidden/vpc-transit-routing-red.svg){: class="center"}
 {: style="text-align: center;"}

-One possible solution is to stop sending traffic destined to the transit VPC to the firewall-router, essentially restoring it back to the pre firewall-router configuration for traffic destined to the transit test instances by adding these routes to the transit VPC ingress route table:
+One possible solution is to stop sending traffic destined to the transit VPC to the firewall-router, essentially restoring it back to the pre firewall-router configuration for traffic destined to the transit test instances by adding these routes to the transit's ingress routing table:

 Zone|Destination|Next hop
 --|--|--